KomalNerd/cypress/README.md

 1. Install node on your machine
 2. Git clone the repo on your local
 3.  run "npm i " to install all the dependencies
-4. To run different commands use "Scripts" under package.json" ( format will be "npm run <command>" )
+4. To run different commands use "Scripts" under package.json" ( format will be "npm run command" )
 5. One test case with captha is intentionally failed